Rosemary Daniels: Storylines

 Helen and Gaby Willis (Rachel Blakely) go into business together and Helen asks for Rosemary's help.
 Rosemary becomes part of the business and plans to buy back Lassiter's and the Daniels Corporation into the family.
 She convinces Cheryl Stark (Caroline Gillmer) to sell her shares and she begins making plans to launch a new Lassiter's Hotel in Darwin.
 Following Julie Martin's (Julie Mullins) death, Rosemary invites Julie's stepdaughter, Debbie (Marnie Reece-Wilmore) to join her in New York.
 Rosemary falls for her personal assistant, Joel Supple (Bruce Hughes), and he comes to join her in Erinsborough.
 Rosemary is embarrassed by the age gap, but Helen gives Rosemary her blessing.
 The relationship ends when Debbie and Joel fall in love and begin an affair.
 Rosemary suffers a nervous breakdown when she finds out.

 Rosemary is left heartbroken when Helen dies and she returns to Erinsborough for the funeral.
 Rosemary admits to Philip Martin (Ian Rawlings) that she feels guilty about not coming back sooner, but Philip tells her that Helen knew how much she loved her.
 On the eve of Helen's funeral, Rosemary makes her peace with Debbie.
-A year later, Rosemary returns and escorts her niece Hannah Martin (Rebecca Ritters) on a trip to France.
+A year later, Rosemary returns and escorts Philip's youngest daughter and Debbie's sister Hannah Martin (Rebecca Ritters) on a trip to France.

-Rosemary was one of many ex-Ramsay Street residents invited back for Annalise Hartman's (Kimberley Davies) documentary about the street in 2005.
-Rosemary was also back because Paul was at his lowest ebb, having just lost his leg.
+Rosemary Is one of many ex-Ramsay Street residents invited back for Annalise Hartman's (Kimberley Davies) documentary about the street in 2005.
+Rosemary returns to Erinsborough when Paul at his lowest ebb, following his leg being amputated after a fall.
 Rosemary makes him an offer to buy back Lassiter's, which he declines.
 She then urges him to give something back to the community, before leaving once more.